Background

 Loyalists Gather

-While Cornwallis rested his army in Charleston to prepare for his next venture, two Loyalist leaders decided to act on their own.
-The war for independence was, after all, a civil war, and those are necessarily fought at the local level by the locals.
-Thus Loyalists Lt.
-Colonel John Moore and Major Nicholas Welch decided to fulfill their own ambitions by launching the first British attack on the North Carolina colony - their home territory.
-By June 13, 1780, they had successfully organized a band of Loyal recruits at Jacob Ramsour’s Mill, near Clark’s Creek in Lincoln County, NC.
+While Cornwallis rested his army in Charleston to prepare for his next move, two Loyalist leaders chose to act independently.
+The war for independence was, after all, a civil war, and these are often fought locally by the people who live there.
+So, Loyalists Lt.
+Colonel John Moore and Major Nicholas Welch decided to pursue their own goals by launching the first British attack on the North Carolina colony—their home turf.
+By June 13, 1780, they had successfully assembled a group of Loyal recruits at Jacob Ramsour’s Mill, near Clark’s Creek in Lincoln County, NC.

-However, General Griffith Rutherford, the canny and determined leader of the patriot forces in western North Carolina, had learned of the Loyalists gathering in Lincoln County.
-He immediately contacted patriot leaders, Colonel Francis Locke and Major Robert Wilson, ordering them to gather the militia with the intent of stopping the assembly of Loyalists.
-To that end, 400 militia from Burke, Iredell, Mecklenburg, and Rowan Counties gathered at Mountain Creek on 19 June.
-The recent British victory at Waxhaws buoyed Tory sentiment, enabling Moore and Welch to gather some 1300 Loyalists - more than three times the number of local patriots.
-Realizing the Loyalists would only grow in numbers, Rutherford decided on a surprise attack on the Loyalist camp.
-A battle that would feature neighbor against neighbor was about to start.
+However, General Griffith Rutherford, the shrewd and determined leader of the patriot forces in western North Carolina, had learned of the Loyalists gathering in Lincoln County.
+He immediately contacted patriot leaders, Colonel Francis Locke and Major Robert Wilson, and ordered them to assemble the militia to stop the Loyalists' assembly.
+To that end, 400 militia from Burke, Iredell, Mecklenburg, and Rowan Counties gathered at Mountain Creek on June 19.

 Patriot mounted militia led the attack |